sighupio/fury-kubernetes-monitoring/gcp-sm/README.md

+This repo is the documentation for Github Fury Kubernetes Monitoring repo.
+To be able to access the  fury-kubernetes-monitoring packages you must be a Sighup customer.
+If you're not a customer yet, contact us at info@sighup.io or http://www.sighup.io for info on how to get access!

 # GCP Sm Katalog

 This package provides monitoring for kubelet components on Google Cloud Platform.
 Kubelet exposes its metrics on two different endpoints: